Jessica (Jesse) Baldwin-Philippi, PhD (current as of 11/1/23)

 Civic Tools Produced

 StreetCred (StreetCred.us).
-(2013, now defunct) A web-based app designed to structure civic actions while drawing out the social elements of acts like reporting potholes or donating to a food drive.
+(2013; now defunct) A web-based app designed to structure civic actions while drawing out the social elements of acts like reporting potholes or donating to a food drive.
 Developed in a collaboration between the Engagement Game Lab and the City of Boston’s Mayor’s Office of New Urban Mechanics (collaborators: Eric Gordon, Chris Osgood, Nigel Jacob; developers: Joel Mahoney, Leo Souza).
 Funded by the MacArthur Foundation and the Knight Foundation.

 Invited talks

-2018 (upcoming) “Social Media and the 2018 Election” Syracuse University’s Social Media and Democracy Seminar.
+2018 “Social Media and the 2018 Election” Syracuse University’s Social Media and Democracy Seminar.
 Syracuse U. Nov 14.

 2018 “The Innovation Agenda: How Government and Industry Collide in Civic Tech” McGannon Center Lecture Series, Fordham U. Feb 9.